voyageprofessor/gtav-sourcecode-build-guide/README.md

 <h1 align="left"> 📜 GTA V Source Code Build Guide [UPDATED] </h1>

 This tutorial will accompany you in compiling and setting up GTA 5 source code.<br>
-Only official tutorial is this one, the other ones are forked after i got DMCA'ed.
+Only official tutorial is this one, the other ones are forked after i got DMCA'ed.<br>
+Join our discord server to not miss the updates and get help: https://discord.gg/cVXdAtVbbz

 # Contents
 1. [Prerequisites](#prerequisites)